Cimagroup/TrainableSMNN/README.md

-# Trainability and Explainability in Simplicial Map Neural Networks
+# Trainable and Explainable Simplicial Map Neural Networks

-This code provide the implementation of SMNNs and different experiments.
+This code provides the implementation of SMNNs and different experiments.